hamlet-io/docs/blog/2021-01-13-template-deploys.md

     ## Create our workspace
     echo '{}' > root.json

-    ## Create our tenant
+    ## Create our tenant - If you are following along update the region
     hamlet generate cmdb tenant --tenant-id myHamlet --default-region ap-southeast-2

-    ## Add an Account - If you are following along update the account id to a real AWS account
+    ## Add an Account - If you are following along update the provider Id to an AWS account Id
-    ( cd accounts && hamlet generate cmdb account --account-id dev01 --account-type aws --aws-account-id 1234567890 )
+    ( cd accounts && hamlet generate cmdb account --account-id dev01 --provider-type aws --provider-id 1234567890 )
     export ACCOUNT=dev01

     # Setup the registry to store images